mirkosertic/mavensonarsputnik/README.md

 The Maven plugin can add reports to the review comments.
 For instance, a SonarQube Plugin can generate a simple text file containing statistics about the submitted change and how it affects SonarQube metrics.
 This file is stored by the Plugin and can be read and added as a review comment.

-Report embedding can be enabled by the following line in the sputnik.properties file:
+Report embedding can be enabled by the following line in the sonar.properties file:

 ```
 sonar.additionalReviewCommentFiles=<comma separated list name of text file to embedd as review comment>